-A Rundown of the Down-Ballot Results with Clean Energy Implications
+A Rundown of the Down-Ballot Results With Clean Energy Implications

 Watchers of Montana’s race saw it as a bellwether on the state’s willingness to move away from coal-fired power, which is linked to a significant number of jobs in parts of the state.
 Democrats in the race had advocated for 100 percent clean energy and distributed renewables.

-Bonus: Texans declined to elect a Democrat who would have been the first in over two decades to serve on the Texas Railroad Commission, which regulates the state’s oil and gas industries.
+Bonus: Texans declined to elect a Democratic candidate who would have been the first in over two decades to serve on the Texas Railroad Commission, which regulates the state’s oil and gas industries.
 While the Texas Public Utility Commission has jurisdiction over electric utilities, the Railroad Commission monitors fossil fuels.
 A win for centrist Chrysta Castañeda, who received the support of the Sierra Club and Mike Bloomberg, was unlikely to shift the trajectory of Texas oil and gas altogether, according to analysts.

 “She may have brought some additional transparency to the commission and could have joined with her Republican colleagues to move the ball forward on environmental concerns when they were willing, but there’s only so much one commissioner can do on a three-member commission chaired by the opposite party,” said Whitney Stanco, a senior energy analyst at policy and financial research firm Washington Analysis, in an email.

-Castañeda’s loss shows the continued sway of the powerful fossil fuel industry in Texas, even as renewables have recently taken stronger hold in the state.
+Castañeda’s loss shows the continued sway of the powerful fossil fuel industry in Texas, even as renewables have recently taken a stronger hold in the state.
 A Republican who denies the science behind climate change will fill the seat.